Error-331/code_tests/docs/bible/links.md

 Diligently Seek - August 19 (All who search are met by love's image; May you rest in the peace you find; He is worthy of your surrender, he is trustworthy of your life and he will prove himself faithful to the end);

+Personal - August 20 (We can trust God to guard, guide, and teach us in every way until we stand before him in glory; Father, you are the perfect caregiver);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;